E

 Quick Start

-Clone the repository, run the one-time setup script (generates secrets, installs deps), then start the full stack.
-See the Installation page for platform-specific notes and Google OAuth setup.
+Clone the repository, run the one-time setup script, then start the full stack.
+See the full Installation page for platform notes and Google OAuth setup.

 bash